GPU Acceleration¶

 simulation.

-Qiskit Aer GPU Build: Ensure the AER_CUDA_ARCH flag in the Dockerfile matches
+Qiskit Aer GPU Build: Ensure the CUDA_ARCH build argument matches your target

-your target GPU architecture.
-Mismatched flags produce builds that fail to compile or
+GPU architecture.
+Mismatched flags produce builds that fail to compile or fail at

-fail at runtime with CUDA error: no kernel image is available.
+runtime with CUDA error: no kernel image is available.
+See the

 References¶